 Oil filters play a crucial role in maintaining engine health and performance.
 Here are the primary functions of oil filters:

-• Engines provide dirt particles and combustion residues such as dust, metal debris, oil carbons, etc. oil filers collect these particles from the oil before entering the engine.
+- Engines provide dirt particles and combustion residues such as dust, metal debris, oil carbons, etc. oil filers collect these particles from the oil before it enters the engine.
 The oil filter cleans the engine oil, as consistent engine performance depends on clean oil.

-• Soot gets into the oil and soil and thickens it.
-Oil filters consist of several thinning holes that avoid thick oil from the pump into the engine.
+- Soot gets into the oil and soil and thickens it.
+Oil filters consist of several thinning holes that keep thick oil from the pump from getting into the engine.

 Major Parts of Oil Filters